-A: Beck block liners are carefully designed to absorb a certain amount of water and when frozen this liquid forms a complete oxygen barrier.
-The complete oxygen barrier protects your product like no other material from freezer burn and dehydration.
+A: Beck block liners are carefully designed to absorb a certain amount of water.
+When frozen, this liquid forms a complete oxygen barrier.
+The complete oxygen barrier protects your product from freezer burn and dehydration like no other material.
 This also allows for a solid and completely uniform block of fish without water or holes.

 Q: What is so special about a block of fish?
 Why not some other product forms?

 A: Blocks allow customers to cut and bread and/or portion to exact measurements.
-This is of utmost importance to fish burger retailers as they want exact dimensions and perfect quality in every burger.
-This is the same for fish stick, fish finger producers.
-With the fish being frozen within 45 minutes you can also ensure the highest quality product.
+This is of utmost importance to fish burger retailers who want exact dimensions and perfect quality in every burger.
+This is the same for fish stick and fish finger producers.
+The fish is frozen within 45 minutes to ensure the highest quality product.

-Q: How can you tell the inside of the liner from out?
+Q: How can you tell the inside of the liner from the outside?

 A: The outside of the liner is usually a darker shade of brown than the inside.
-Also, the outside has a smooth finish and the inside has a dimpled feel.
+The outside has a smooth finish while the inside has a dimpled feel.

 Q: How do I put a liner in a frame?
 Where do the flaps go and why?

 A: The bottom of the liner slides into the freezer frame.
-The liner in the frame is filled with fish then the lid is folded over and the front flap tucked in between the outer layer of the liner and the frame.
+The liner in the frame is filled with fish.
+Then the lid is folded over and the front flap tucked in between the outer layer of the liner and the frame.
 Corner flaps should never be on the inside of the liner as it sits in the frame.
-Beck liners are designed to automatically place themselves correctly in the the liner.
+Beck liners are designed to automatically place themselves correctly in the liner.

 Q: How important are the frames?

 A: Beck aluminum frames are unsurpassed in their ability to produce a perfect block.
-Dimensional tolerance is ½ a millimetre.
-The frames form the block into the rectangle when they are placed into a block freezer.
-Beck frames are strong and hold up against pressure from the plates and the fish.
+Dimensional tolerance is 0.5 millimeter.
+The frames shape the block into the rectangle when placed into a block freezer.
+Beck frames are strong and withstand pressure from the plates and the fish.

 Q: How much fish weight do we pack in a liner?
-Do species vary?
+Does it vary by species?

-A: Yes, species vary due to density.
+A: Yes, species vary in density.
 Pollock weight going into a liner is usually about 16.7 lbs.